The Project Team

 - Seasonal Hydrological Forecasting and Hydroclimatology

-As the stakeholder engagement lead on CROSSDRO, Sam works closely with government actors and representatives from drought sensitive sectors to learn about past drought experiences and challenges, current information needs, and co-produce a scientifically grounded and tailored knowledge base for long-term planning.
+As the stakeholder engagement lead on CROSSDRO, Sam works closely with government actors and representatives from water-sensitive sectors to learn about past experiences and challenges, current information needs, and co-produce a scientifically grounded and tailored knowledge base for long-term planning.

 Sam’s research profile cuts across climate, water and society, with a strong focus on knowledge for climate adaptation.
-Broadly an environmental social scientist, he draws on insights from different fields including climate risk management, geography, science and technology studies, post-normal science, psychology and information design.
-He is particularly interested in how people understand weather and climate, how to enhance co-production processes, expert elicitation, uncertainty management, knowledge quality and participatory design.
+Broadly an environmental social scientist, he draws on insights from different fields including climate risk management, geography, psychology and information design.
+He is particularly interested in how people understand weather and climate, and how to enhance collaboration and knowledge exchange between societal actors.
 He has worked with different groups of people across a range of sectors and organisations in Ireland, China and Peru.